 RUL 12.2.9 A player’s suspension shall begin on the first Wednesday following communication of the decision by the discipline panel unless it is a six match ban in which case the suspension becomes operational with immediate effect.

 RUL 12.2.10 All RFL organised competition games, provided that they were arranged prior to the player’s offence may be counted towards their list of suspended games.
+For players that play club rugby for their community club, any suspension will carry over into that environment.

 RUL 12.2.12 If a player has been deemed ineligible to play in any RFL competitions by the National Governing Body, this would include BUCS competitions.